itsalpha/git_test_re/readme.txt

-hello word!
-git is a free software.
+git is a disturbuted version control system. git is free software disturbuted under the GPL.